Nepal-College-of-Information-Technology/lab-work-day-Sagarkoirala1/Lab3/Readme.md

 - Played audio using Pygame.

-- Converted .wav files from MIDI tracks (if tools installed).
+- Converted .wav files from MIDI tracks.

 ---

 ## *Conclusion*

 This lab explored MIDI processing using Python.
-We extracted MIDI note information, converted notes into frequencies, and generated musical patterns such as beats, harmony, and melody.
-We also played and converted these MIDI files into standard audio formats.
-This experiment strengthened understanding of MIDI protocol, basic music theory, and Python-based algorithmic music generation.
+MIDI note information was extracted and converted into corresponding frequencies.
+Musical patterns such as beats, harmony, and melody were generated programmatically.
+The generated MIDI files were played and converted into standard audio formats.
+This experiment enhanced understanding of the MIDI protocol, basic music theory concepts, and Python-based algorithmic music generation.